 A.The five (5) Architect-Engineer agreements related to the analysis of specialty areas needed to complete the EIR have been approved by the Board.
 The specialty areas consist of Air Quality Analysis, Aviation Analysis, Noise Analysis, Traffic and Circulation Analysis, and EIR preparation.

 The next step in the process is the issuance of a Notice of Preparation (NOP)/Initial Study.
 The County of Orange/John Wayne Airport issued the NOP on October 1, 2013.
 The NOP is intended to notify specific parties that an EIR is being prepared.
 It includes a description and the location of the project as well as probable environmental effects of the project.

-A Draft EIR presenting the results of the environmental analysis is expected to be published in the first quarter of 2014 and will be available for public review and comment.
-Following the public comment period, the Draft EIR is scheduled to be presented to the Board of Supervisors for its consideration in the summer of 2014.
+A Draft EIR presenting the results of the environmental analysis is expected to be published in the second quarter of 2014 and will be available for public review and comment.
+Following the public comment period, the Draft EIR is scheduled to be presented to the Board of Supervisors for its consideration in late summer of 2014.